vedph/cadmus-migration/docs/renderers.md

 - ID: `it.vedph.json-renderer.null`

 Null JSON renderer.
-This just returns the received JSON, and can be used for diagnostic purposes, or to apply some filters to the received text.
+This is a pass-through filter, which just returns the received JSON.
+It can be used for diagnostic purposes, or to apply some filters to the received text.

 ### XSLT Json Renderer